Could emerging technology in the form of automatic emergency braking (AEB) and forward collision warning systems provide a cure?

 - People increasingly rely on online shopping for regular needs, including grocery shopping.

-- More older truckers continue to retire, leaving younger, less-experienced drivers to pick up the slack.
+- Older truckers continue to retire, leaving younger, less-experienced drivers to pick up the slack.

 - The industry continues to wave regulations in order to ease supply chain demands.